Shellyspike/Primo/Primo.Networking_en.md

      - Timeout
      - Wait after (ms)
      - Wait before (ms)

    - **Input**:
-     - Format
+     - Format - Select the response format required from the server.
+The default is ANY - any format.
-     - Method
+     - Method - Select the request method.
+The default is GET.
-     - URL - required
+     - URL - required.
+The URL to which the request is made.

    - **OAuth1**:
      - Consumer key
      - Consumer secret
      - OAuth1 secret
      - OAuth1 token

    - **OAuth2**:
      - OAuth2 token

    - **Output**:
-     - Content
+     - Content - The content of the server's response.
-     - Headers
+     - Headers - The response headers.
-     - Status
+     - Status - The status of the server's response.

    - **Parameters**:
-     - Attachments
+     - Attachments - An array of file paths to upload in the request.
-     - Body
+     - Body - The request body.
+Note that quotation marks in the request body must be escaped using the `\` symbol.
+Example of escaping for JSON format: `"{\"title\":\"MyTitle\"}"`.
      - Cookies
-     - Format
+     - Format - Specify the body format.
+The default is XML.
-     - Headers
+     - Headers - The request headers.
-     - Parameters
+     - Parameters - The request parameters.
-     - Resource path
+     - Resource path - The path for saving the file received from the request.
-     - URL segments
+     - URL segments - A dictionary of segments added to the URL.
+Specified in the format "{key}".

 2. **Troubleshooting HTTP Request Configuration:**
    - The message "Operation timeout expired" might indicate an incorrectly set timeout.